justinjoco/go-tutorial/docs/basics/vars.md

 - Complex numbers: complex64, complex128
 - **Void is not a type**

-***Note: int and uint are "are usually 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems"***
+***Note: int and uint "are usually 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems"***

-#### Regular Assignment
+### Regular Assignment

-At compile time, the developer can specify the type of the variable declared using the var keyword.
+At compile time, the developer can specify the type of the variable declared using the `var` keyword.
+As an FYI, Go's variable naming convention is `snake_case`.

 ```go
 var notAssignedInt int
 fmt.Printf("Not assigned int: %d\n", notAssignedInt) //%d decimal